kitajs/docs/concepts/handling-input.md

 ## Headers (`Header`)

-Headers contain additional information about the request or response.
+Headers contain additional information about the request or reply.
 In Kita, you can capture specific headers directly.

 ### Example with `Header`